History of Pop (American TV channel): TV Guide Channel

 On June 11, 1998, News Corporation sold TV Guide to Prevue Networks parent United Video Satellite Group for $800 million and 60 million shares of stock worth an additional $1.2 billion (this followed an earlier merger attempt between the two companies in 1996 that eventually fell apart).
-At midnight on February 1, 1999, the Prevue Channel was officially renamed to the "TV Guide Channel," and new graphics, again from Pittard Sullivan, were implemented.
+At midnight on February 1, 1999, the Prevue Channel was officially renamed "TV Guide Channel," and new graphics, again from Pittard Sullivan, were implemented.
 With the rebranding, the hourly segments featured on the channel were revamped, with some being retitled after features in TV Guide magazine – including TV Guide Close-Up (which profiled a select program airing that night), TV Guide Sportsview (which maintained the same format as Prevue Sports, making the segment more similar in format to the listings section's sports guide than the color column of that name in the magazine), and TV Guide Insider (a segment featuring behind-the-scenes interviews).

 On October 5, 1999, Gemstar International Group Ltd. purchased United Video Satellite Group.
 Finally, throughout December of that year on cable systems nationwide, a new, modernized yellow grid began replacing the navy blue grid that had presented channel listings to viewers for the past six years.
 The old navy blue grid was completely phased out by early January 2000.
 With the arrival of TV Guide Channel's yellow grid (referred to as "Hollywood" internally), all remaining vestiges of Prevue Channel had been eliminated: its Amiga-based hardware infrastructure was decommissioned, and purpose-built, Windows NT/2000 PCs employing custom-designed graphics/sound expansion cards were installed.
 With this new infrastructure additionally came the ability for local cable companies to perform silent remote administration of all their installations' locally customizable features, making live, on-screen guide maintenance interruptions by cable system technicians a thing of the past.